Situated ethics: Embodiment

 Humans pass through Kohlberg/Gilligan's stages of moral development.
 Up to stage 3 (Conventional morality:Good Interpersonal Relationships), these stages are compatible with embodiment.
 Most philosophy of law emphasizes that the fact that bodies take risk to enforce laws, make laws embodied at least to the degree they are enforced.

 However, the stages become problematic when Lawrence Kohlberg posits a universal ethics - that is, a disembodied ethic.
 All ethical decisions are necessarily situated in a world.
 Carol Gilligan's view is closer to an embodied view and emphasizes ethical relationships - necessarily between bodies - over universal ethical principles that require a "God's Eye view".
 Some ethicists emphasize the role of the ethicist to sort out right versus right in a given context.
-This is stage 4 but assumes that the ethicist is hesitant to damage relationships or violate principles, e.g. that survival or human rights take precedence over property rights.
+This is stage 4 but assumes that the ethicist is hesitant to damage relationships or violate principles, e.g. that survival or human rights takes precedence over property rights.